http-kit/http-kit/README.md

 # Design goal

+* Clean compact code
-* Intended to be used as a library
+* Asynchronous.
+Used as a library
-* Simple, single interface: response = handle(request)
+* Simple, two interface: response = handle(request)
 * Fast, I like fast.
-Should handle 200k+ concurrent connection, and 40k+ req/s if `hello world` response.
+The server should handle 200k+ concurrent connection, and 50k+ req/s if response with `hello world`.
-* Memory efficient.
+* Memory efficient
+* Handle timeout correctly
+* Support Socks and HTTP proxy

 # Usage